-Carlson School Board of Overseers and Campaign Steering Committee member Bob Duffy, ’68 BSB, welcomed a festive group of alumni in San Francisco to celebrate the Carlson School Centennial in October.
+Carlson School Board of Advisors and Campaign Steering Committee member Bob Duffy, ’68 BSB, welcomed a festive group of alumni in San Francisco to celebrate the Carlson School Centennial in October.
 Dean Sri Zaheer recalled the first alumni event in San Francisco 25 years earlier and remarked on the power of the growing Carlson School alumni network in the Bay Area.

 Alumni and friends gathered in late October in Seattle to celebrate the Carlson School’s Centennial year.
 Jim Weber, ’82 BSB and CEO of Brooks Running, hosted the group at the company’s headquarters.
 Weber welcomed the group, along with Dean Sri Zaheer, which was followed by a presentation on AI and the future of work by Associate Dean Alok Gupta.

-In October, alumnus and Carlson School Board of Overseers member Judd Nystrom, ’96 BSB, hosted Dallas-area alumni and friends for a celebration of the school’s Centennial.
+In October, alumnus and Carlson School Board of Advisors member Judd Nystrom, ’96 BSB, hosted Dallas-area alumni and friends for a celebration of the school’s Centennial.
 Alumni enjoyed the camaraderie and a presentation by Professor Mark Bergen on pricing.

 More than 600 students attended Gopher Gratitude, an event that recognizes the many ways that philanthropy impacts Carlson School students and the community.
 Students wrote thank-you notes to the many donors who support the Carlson School each year and expressed their gratitude for the scholarship opportunities, global learning experiences, and world-class faculty that Carlson School benefactors help fund.

 Military & Veteran Alumni Celebration